 As in other areas under control of the de-facto authorities, the governorate supervisor wields significant power.
 The Al-Houthi family and its close allies are in de-facto control of local governance.

 Access to basic services

-More than 800,000 people in Sa’adah are in need of assistance, amounting to at least 83% of the population.
-Ninety percent of those in need are in dire need.6OCHA, 2019 Humanitarian Needs Overview: Yemen, December 2018 and OCHA, Humanitarian Response Plan for Yemen 2018.
+More than 700,000 people in Sa’adah are in need of assistance, amounting to at least 68% of the population.
+Sixty percent of those in need are in dire need.

 There are two main hospitals in Sa’adah city, in addition to a rural hospital and a number of health units and centers in other districts, which are still functioning.
 Health services are available due to support from international donors and government financial support.
 Despite the continuing international support for the health sector, current services are insufficient to meet the needs of the population.7Interview with a leader of the Sa’adah local council.
 March 2019.